Youth Action Team Internship

 September to December

-Receive weekly intern-centered workshops designed to help you become a faith-based community organizer!
+Interns receive weekly intern-centered workshops designed to help become faith-based community organizers!

 Sample Schedule